Bishwadeep2019/Bishwadeep2019/README.md

 ### Hi there 👋 This is Bishwadeep Ghosh.
-I am a 3rd year engineering student at Sathyabama University.
-I am a full stack web developer and now working on my competative programming skills.
+I am a full stack web developer I have completed my graduation in 2022

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on Angular and .net core mvc
-- 🌱 I’m currently learning Full Stack Web Development
 - 👯 I’m looking to collaborate on any project related to web development
 - 🤔 I’m looking for help with ...Machine Learning
 - 💬 Ask me about ...Anything